library-data-platform/ldp/doc/Admin_Guide.md

 will not generally contain new features but only bug fixes.

-Stable versions of LDP are available via the release branches described below and from the [releases page](https://github.com/folio-org/ldp/releases).
+Stable versions of LDP are available via the release branches described below.
+Releases from the latest release branch are available from the [releases page](https://github.com/folio-org/ldp/releases).

-Within the [source code repository](https://github.com/folio-org/ldp) there are several kinds of branches:
+Within the [source code repository](https://github.com/folio-org/ldp) there are several kinds of named branches:

 * Release branches (`*-release`):  A numbered release branch is created for each major version.
 For example, `1.2-release` would point to the latest release of major version 1.2, such as 1.2.5.
-  These release branches are "stable" versions.
+  These release branches are "stable" in that they generally receive bug fixes but no new features.

-* Master branch (`master`):  This is the branch that new major version releases are made from.
+* Current branch (`*-current`):  This is a development branch that will eventually become the next major release.
 It contains recently added features that have had some testing.
-It is effectively the "testing" version.

-* Current branch (`current`):  This is for active development and tends to be unstable.
-This is where new features are added, before they are merged to the master branch.
-It is the main "development" version.

-* Other branches used for development which may have various names.
+* Other development branches which may have various names.

-If automated deployment will be used for upgrading to new versions of LDP, two approaches might be suggested:

-* For a staging environment, one option would be to pull upgrades automatically from a specific release branch.
-For example, using `1.7-release` would mean that only bug fixes for major version 1.7 would be applied.

-* For a testing environment, which might be used to test new features not yet released, the latest version can be pulled from the `master` branch.
+It is recommended that release branches (`*-release`) be used in production or any environment where stability is critical.
+For faster access to new features, the current branch (`*-current`) may be used, though it is relatively less stable.

+An LDP instance based on a release branch can be "upgraded" to the current branch, but not generally from the current branch to a release branch.
+Once a current branch is released, it is renamed to a release branch; e.g. `1.2-current` becomes `1.2-release`.

 ### Installing software dependencies